 Stalking and Menacing

-Stalking refers to an intentional pattern of malicious and repeated conduct that causes the victim to feel fear for their safety or their family's safety.
-Examples of stalking include:
+Stalking refers to an intentional pattern of malicious and repeated behavior that causes the victim to fear for their safety or their family's safety.
+It may also cause a victim mental distress.
+Stalking crimes often require two or more incidents occurring close in time.
+Alone, one incident may not amount to a crime.
+But taken together, the incidents may meet the definition of stalking.
+Examples of stalking behaviors include:

 - Frequent unwanted phone calls and text messages at all hours

-- Following a person, repeatedly showing up at the same place as the victim
+- Following a person or showing up at the same place as the victim

 - Tracking a person with an electronic device